 Will the Florida Home Builders Association (FHBA) be checking my work?

-While FHBA is the Program Sponsor, they have selected UL and Intertek to serve as the certification bodies.
+While FHBA is the Program Sponsor, they have selected Intertek to serve as the certification body.
 This is why the FHBA Program requirements for inspectors are modeled upon ISO 17020 - to align with the practices of these international providers.
 Furthermore, FHBA has outsourced the daily operations to Triconic, whose staff has 35+ years of experience developing and administering certification programs.

 Can I participate if I am only credentialed to do testing?